rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 `skip` keyword can be used instead of `offset` keyword for convenience.
 For example, `_time:5m | skip 10` is equivalent to `_time:5m | offset 10`.

-Note that skipping rows without sorting has little sense, since they can be returned in arbitrary order because of performance reasons.
+Note that skipping rows without sorting makes little sense, since they can be returned in arbitrary order for performance reasons.
 Rows can be sorted with [`sort` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#sort-pipe).

 See also: